kaidez/kaidez.com/_posts/2013-11-21-jekyll-search-post.md

 But if *just* CSS is disabled in a browser, it renders all custom styles useless and allows only the the browser's default styling to render.
 This means that `.js #no-js-searchbox` will be ignored and the CSE box will be visible.

 And since JavaScript is enabled in this case, the Tipue search box will load onto our page, meaning every page will have *two* search boxes.
 That's bad so we need to detect if CSS is *enabled*, making sure that the Tipue search box isn't built if CSS is *disabled*.
-Which is fine because, as mentioned in the paragraph above, the Google search box box will be visible if CSS is disabled, giving our end-users a search option in every situation.
+Which is fine because, as mentioned in the paragraph above, the Google search box will be visible if CSS is disabled, giving our end-users a search option in every situation.

 Someone by the name of "Kethinov" shared [a very cool trick to use JavaScript to detect if CSS is enabled in a browser](http://www.sitepoint.com/forums/showthread.php?592155-How-to-detect-whether-CSS-enabled-or-not-using-Javascript "How to detect whether CSS enabled or not using JavaScript") over on the SitePoint forum.
 I made a few syntax changes but remain quite loyal to his ridiculously clever code.